 Most bus journeys prior to 2020 still occurred in London.
 Before the COVID-19 pandemic hit our shores, 50% of the London bus network was often operating at full capacity.
 Even with demand-responsive transport factored in, this number is still forecast to rise post-pandemic and is why so much focus is being placed upon efficiency and assessing demand.

 A rapid rise in demand moving forwards into 2022 and beyond could also see a rise in the cost of energy, which is more expensive to maintain than the traditional diesel bus which currently supplies London with most of its bus services.
 The introduction of fuel-efficient busses is also not keeping the same pace with the demand from the commercial car market with drivers seeing their cars increasingly equipped with hybrid capabilities and increasingly, fully electric vehicles already.

 Though the future is largely uncertain, it’s clear that it’s time for a change in how we use and run our transport services moving forwards.
 Innovation is often labelled as expensive and often linked to start-ups, which can be seen as a roadblock in high-volume, low-profit projects that require traditional financial incentives.
 However, the current planning, contracting and operating models are simply not fit for purpose if we are to build a world where we utilise public transport to the highest levels of convenience and efficiency.

-• For cities as more efficient land use increases space for housing and retail which then in turn become more accessible too
+- For cities as more efficient land use increases space for housing and retail which then, in turn, becomes more accessible too.

 How Demand Responsive Transport Works